apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     (Java system property: **zookeeper.maxBatchSize**)
     The number of transactions allowed in the server before a flush of the commit log is triggered.
-    Does not effect the limit defined by *flushDelay*.
+    Does not affect the limit defined by *flushDelay*.
     Default is 1000.

 <a name="sc_clusterOptions"></a>